qfinger/LED-indicator/README.md

 # stockmarket-indicator
-Simple python script to determine if the market (SPY) is up or down
+Simple python script to determine if the market (SPY) is up or down.
+Some versions then cause a unicorn hat to run a red or green matrix pattern depending on market direction